Can I Claim for a Cycling Injury Caused by Poor Road Conditions?

 Your solicitor will identify who was responsible for the road defect that led to your accident.

-If you can demonstrate that your accident was caused by the local authority's or other party's failure to maintain the road surface, you may be able to claim compensation for your injuries and any losses.
+If you can demonstrate that your accident was caused by the local authority's or other party's failure to maintain the road surface, you can claim compensation for your injuries and any losses.

 Not all road defects are the responsibility of the local authority, and some may be created by other entities such as utility companies.